torvalds/linux/Documentation/dev-tools/checkpatch.rst

  - --patch

    Treat FILE as a patch.
-This is the default option and need not be explicitly specified.
+This is the default option and need analt be explicitly specified.

  - --emacs